 the befriend your inner critic workshop

 Learn how to befriend your inner critic and walk in greater freedom and (joyful) possibility.
-This workshop is coming in August.
-Sign up below to hear when early-bird registration (and pricing) begins.
-Or learn more here.
+Learn more here.